goldmansachs/docknight_lib/README.md

 [line] -> [segment]*          # segments are visually separable parts of a line (based on spacing or style change)
 ```

-Further, a page can consist of three types of groups - headerGroups, footerGroups, and normal groups.
-This partition is based on us trying to detect page headers and footers.
+The groups in a page are further classified into _header_, _footer_ and _normal_ groups.
+The intent is to separate visual information that recurs  stylistically from page to page (e.g. headers and footers) from information that represents the main content of the page.
+Information about all the horizontal and vertical graphic lines in the document is also captured in the doc model.
-We also export, information such as all horizontal and vertical graphic lines present in the document, int terms of [left, top, stretch].
+_vj comment_: _need more details.
+Where is this line information represented?

 #### Example